Nepal family holds out hope for son taken hostage by Hamas – DW – 07/25/2024

 The missing person was Bipin, as witnessed by his friends.
 His phone was later traced to the Gaza Strip, according to the Israel Defense Forces.
 Other than being spotted in video footage weeks after his capture, Bipin's condition is unknown.

 It has been nearly 10 months since the October 7 terror attacks.
-Securing Bipin's release has been raised numerous times in Nepal's Parliament and international forums.
+Securing Bipin's release has been raised numerous times in Nepal's parliament and in international forums.

 When Qatar's Emir Tamim bin Hamad Al Thani visited Nepal in April 2024, the Nepalese government made an official request for Bipin Joshi's release, as Qatar has served as a mediator between Israel and Hamas.